 Bones were once considered a waste product of processing meat and discarded or given away for free by butchers if you were a regular customer.
 Now that homemade bone broth is more popular, beef bones are often sold right along the various cuts of meat at the butcher shop and supermarket.
 Sometimes these are found in the freezer section of the meat department.

-Ask your butcher for quality, beef bones small enough to fit into a large saucepot.
+Ask your butcher for quality, beef bones small enough to fit into a large pot.
 Aim for a mix of such as oxtail, neck bones, and marrow bones.
 Knuckle bones are ideal if your butcher can cut in half, so they are more manageable.
-Including some meaty bones will add more flavors to your beef stock.
+Including some meaty bones will add more flavor.

 Types of bones you may encounter:

 - Leg bones: Beef leg bones seem to be the most common bones I have come across at the supermarket.
 The marrow bones are the longer bones of the leg and may be cut into 3- or 6-inch pieces.
 These may be labeled as, “soup bones” or “marrow bones.”